gSchool/DNA-release-2/02-Phase-1/03-devops-principles.md

 ## Note:
 This lesson defines different methodologies and approaches for DevOps -- don’t think of it as needing to memorize all three.
 Instead, think of them as options to help you understand.
 Look for themes that underscore the concepts discussed.<br><br>

-Notice: Since we are pulling content from industry the use of ‘DevOps’. **_Remember_ this information extends to DevSecOps.**
+**Notice:** Since we are pulling content from industry/academia the use of ‘DevOps’. **_Remember_ this information extends to DevSecOps.**
 ### !end-callout

 **Course Note:** To supplement this module, we use a portion of Coursera’s Agile Software Training program via a DAU/Coursera Partnership. **Current** DoD acquisition professionals, both civilian and military, may gain access to _additional_ Agile Software Training and other training such as Data Science.

 Not ready or eligible to sign up?
 All videos referenced in this section are accessible **without** a Coursera account.
 Ready to get started?
-Contact [Mr. Dave Pearson (mailto:david.pearson@dau.edu).
+Contact [Mr. Dave Pearson](mailto:david.pearson@dau.edu).

 ## CALMS